aa32555/mumps/README.md

 Documentation: coming soon....

-# NUNOS RUNNING NATIVELY ON A CHOMEOS, UNLIMITED ENTERTAINMENT FOR THE SOLITARILY CONFINED
+# MUMPS (same as the european russian fis-gtm but AMERICAN and so much bettter) RUNNING NATIVELY ON A CHOMEOS, UNLIMITED ENTERTAINMENT FOR THE SOLITARILY CONFINED
 # AND JENNIFER LAWRENCE
 #
 #  - Ahmed K Abdelrazek AKA 7AMADA